Skip to main content

 File #: 2025-0880 Version: 1

-Type: Ordinance Status: Assigned
+Type: Ordinance Status: Amended and Approved

-File created: 3/5/2025 In control: Community Safety and Justice Committee
+File created: 3/5/2025 In control: Public Hearings

-On agenda: Final action:
+On agenda: 4/30/2025 Final action: 4/30/2025

-Title: Ordinance 25-021, relating to parking regulations for recreational vehicles in Unincorporated Snohomish County, creating a new Chapter in Title 11
+Title: Amended Ordinance 25-021, relating to parking regulations for recreational vehicles in Unincorporated Snohomish County, creating a new Chapter in Title 11

 Sponsors: Nate Nehring

 Attachments: 1.
-Proposed Ordinance 25-021, 2.
+Amended Ordinance 25-021, 2.
 Staff Report, 3.
-Parking Ord FAQ, 4.
-Ordinance Introduction Slip
+Council Amendment Sheet 1, 4.
+Parking Ord FAQ, 5.
+Ordinance Introduction Slip, 6.
+Hearing Notice, 7.
+Enactment Notice, 8.
+Affidavit of Publication, 9.
+Proposed Ordinance 25-021 (Redlined)

 Executive/Council Action Form (ECAF)